burhanmt/property/Readme.md

 ```

 But I can fix it.
 Firstly I can make "PROPERTY_TABLE_COLUMNS" an "Array",
-after that I overcome this issue using "implode" like that:
+after that I overcome this issue using "implode" function.
+Like that:

 ```
            $columns1 =  implode(", ", array_keys(self::PROPERTY_TABLE_COLUMNS));